 Kari Boyd McBride

-In my research I take a feminist cultural studies approach to early modern world literature and culture.
-I am also intersted in women and religion, feminist theories, culture and technology, and critical pedagogies.
-I maintain a web site on Aemilia Lanyer.
+I teach courses in feminist theories and methodologies as well as early modern literature and culture.
+In my research I take a feminist cultural studies approach to the early modern period.
+I am particularly interested in early modern religion, gender, and sexuality.
+I maintain a web site on the early seventeenth-century poet Aemilia Lanyer.
 My most recent book is Women's Roles in the Renaissance, co-authored with Meg Lota Brown (Greenwood 2005).
-Other publications include Country House Discourse in Early Modern England: A Cultural Study in Landscape and Legitimacy (Ashgate 2001); an edited collection, Domestic Arrangements in Early Modern England (Duquesne 2002); and "Gender and Judaism in Meditations on the Passion: Middleton, Southwell, Lanyer, and Fletcher," in Discovering and Recovering the Seventeenth-Century Religious Lyric, ed.
-Eugene Cunnar and Jeffrey Johnson (Duquesne 2001).
-Future publications include an edition of Womans Worth, an early seventeenth-century contribution to the woman controversy; a collection on Psalms in the Early Modern World, co-edited with Linda Austern and David Orvis; and a study of Women and Education in England, 1500-1700.
-See my curriculum vitae for more information about my teaching and scholarship.
+Other publications include Country House Discourse in Early Modern England: A Cultural Study in Landscape and Legitimacy (Ashgate 2001); the edited collection, Domestic Arrangements in Early Modern England (Duquesne 2002); and a number of articles, including "'Upon a Little Lady': Gender and Desire in Early Modern English Lyrics"; "Recusant Sisters: English Catholic Women and the Bonds of Learning"; and "Gender and Judaism in Meditations on the Passion: Middleton, Southwell, Lanyer, and Fletcher," I am currently working on an edition of Womans Worth, an early seventeenth-century contribution to the Woman Controversy (under contract with MRTS); an edited collection on Psalms in the Early Modern World, with Linda Austern and David Orvis; and a study of Women and Education in England, 1500-1700.
+See my curriculum vitae for more information.